andyg-dev/data-analysis-projects/sql/README.md

 # **SQL Query Operations Portfolio**

 This repository showcases my SQL skills ranging from basic to more complex queries.
-Each query demonstrates a different SQL technique, such as filtering, aggregating, and manipulating data, as well as joining multiple tables.
+Each query answers a different busienss question such as average spending amounts of customers in each city.

 ### **SQL Operations Included:**